taurinrobinson-wq/saoriverse-console/repo_audit/CANDIDATES.md

-# Repository Audit — Candidate Files/Dirs for Archival
+# Repository Audit, Candidate Files/Dirs for Archival

 This file is an automated audit listing candidate files and directories that look like developer tools, demos, one-off scripts, or large generated artifacts that are safe to archive (move to an `archive/` folder) if you want a smaller, tidier main tree.
-This is a non-destructive report only — no files were moved by this audit.
+This is a non-destructive report only, no files were moved by this audit.

 Use this report as a starting point.
 After you review, I can either (A) move selected items into `dev_archive/` and commit the move, or (B) create `.gitignore` entries for large/generated artifacts.